 Completion limits.
-Students must complete their certificate or degree programs within the following number of semesters:
+Students must complete their degree programs within the following number of semesters:

+F -ull-time F Part-time

-Full-time F Part-time Bachelor of Arts or Science 12 semesters 24 semesters Associate Degree 6 semesters 12 semesters Certificate Programs 5 semesters 10 semesters
+Bachelor of Arts or Science 12 semesters 24 semesters

+Associate Degree 6 semesters 12 semesters

 According to guidelines a student is ineligible for financial aid when it becomes mathematically impossible for him to complete his program within 150% of its length as an undergraduate program.
 An appeal could be possible in certain situations, please see the financial aid office for more information.